Spypoint Force 11D

-If this camera were to take 35-day pictures and 35-night pictures every 24 hour period, this camera would last 11.4 months in the field on a set of lithium batteries.
+If this camera were to take 35-day pictures and 35-night pictures every 24 hour period, this camera would last 21.1 months in the field on a set of lithium batteries.
+That is incredible.

 Overall, this is the fastest detection circuit we have ever scored.
-The only area for improvement would be to squeeze out a few more feet of detection range.
+There isn't anything left to improve upon.

 Dimensions: 5" x 4.25" x 3.25"